asciimoo/lua-drawille/README.md

 Draw graphics on the terminal with Braille charakters.
 Implements a small graphics kernel with a handfull of useful routines, like Line Bresenham and Ellipse, light 3D support and Turtle Graphics.

 Additionally the PGL "Primitive Graphics Language", that will plot a graph from a string and that is supported by the implementation of a Lindenmayer algorithm to create fractals.
+Implementing a nice little Conway's Game of Life as an example.

 Lua implementation of [drawille](http://github.com/asciimoo/drawille) Version 2.0 of [drawille](https://github.com/silizium/lua-drawille.git)